UPennCBE544/2023.github.io/ProjectDescription.md

 <a name='silicate'></a>

 ## Silicate ##

+Please DO NOT proceed until I permit you so.
+We need to budget our computational resources before we make a decison on the complexity of this part.

 This is part two of the final project.
 In this part, you will be studying your assigned silicate (forsterite, enstatite, larnite, wollastonite) surface with appropriate facet and termination, including whether it is moisturized.